robfatland/digitaltwin/README.md

 ## Twilio monitor

-First step in establishing the from/to communication: Arduino to twilio.
+First step in establishing the from/to communication: Arduino to Twilio.

+* Establish a Twilio account
 * Log in to the twilio.com console
 * Select at upper left the **Monitor** tab
 * Expand **Logs**, select **Super SIM**